mkner/robo-time/docs/functions.rst

   :rtype: float

+  Useful for getting the position of a remote object when using ranging sensors For example, IR sensors, that return distance from a known sensor mounted at angle theta relative to robots frame forward heading when robot is at current position (x0,y0)

 .. function::  getAngleFromTo(x0,y0,x1,y1,<deg360>)

   returns angle (in degrees) of line segment from (x0,y0) to (x1,y1)
-    Uses usual trig conventions for signed angles of rotation: positive angle are to left (counter-clockwise)
-    negative angles are to right (clockwise)

   :param  x0: start pos x
   :param  y0: start pos y
   :param  x1: end pos x